top of page

 jagin@prep4gold.org

-Jonathan Eric Agin, JD, is the Executive Director for PREP4Gold.
+Jonathan Eric Agin, JD, is a Co-Founder and the Executive Director

-also a co-founder of the Children’s Cancer Therapy Development
+Counsel and Institutional Officer of the Children’s Cancer Therapy

 bottom of page